mbruner3/Showcase/README.md

 # Showcase
-A compelation of my best work.
+A compilation of my best work.